Shad0wrend/JsonAsAsset-UE_4.26.2/README.md

 There may be a few reasons why the application automatically closes, but mostly the issue stems from something missing:

-### 1. Your settings are wrong, and need modifications
+### 1. Your settings aren't correct, and need modifications
-> If you don't have anything in the settings, how is it gonna execute correctly?
-Make sure all the information about your game is set in the settings.
+> Make sure all the information about your game is set in the settings.

 ### 2. ASP.NET 8.0 not installed
-> Running the API requires ASP.NET 8.0 to be installed, please install this [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.2-windows-x64-installer).
+> Running the API requires ASP.NET 8.0 to be installed, please install this [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.1-windows-x64-installer).

 </details>